limybox2016/instagramstalker/README.md

 # instagram stalker

 Instagram Data Collection Script
-This script collects user data from Instagram, including their followers and subscriptions, and saves the data to text files and a JSON file.
+This script collects user data from Instagram, including their followers and subscriptions, and saves the data to text files.
 It also creates a directory for each user's data and saves the files to that directory.

 ## Getting Started
 ### Prerequisites